 If you have ever wondered how the elk population is controlled and thought regular season hunting, archery, muzzleloader and rifle there are things that the people that manage our elk herds do that are a low key affair but done regardless so that disease doesn't run ramped and habitat is not damaged beyond existence.
 A biologist once told me that people think 25 elk together is a beautiful sight and enjoyed by all, but 26 or more is a damaging menace wherever they travel.
 Elk have very, very few enemies except man.
-Once they reach 1 year of age the natural enemies by count even get smaller.
+Once they reach 1 year of age, the natural enemies by count even get smaller.
 Mountain lions would rather take on a deer because the risk of an injury that later causes death are smaller with a deer than an elk.
-In addition with the elk's thick neck hair it makes it more difficult for the lion to pinch off the wind pipe or jugular vein.
-The bulk of the population of people in areas with large elk herds takes the stand that if you leave them alone they will be ok.
+In addition with the elk's thick neck hair, it makes it more difficult for the lion to pinch off the wind pipe or jugular vein.
+The bulk of the population of people in areas with large elk herds takes the stand that if you leave them alone, they will be ok.
 Winter kill on an elk herd is a minor issue because an elk will go wherever it needs to find food.
 Burying their head in the sand is not the right answer as an Ostrich knows.

 Herds of 3,000, 4,000 head of elk build up in the late fall to winter in areas that are controlled by the park system.
-The park system is required to not only protect the elk but also the habitat.
+The park system is required to not only protect the elk, but also the habitat.
 Elk of this magnitude can be destructive to the habitat with just its travel, let alone what they eat while they are there and traveling.
-That part is not our problem, we are just the tool used to keep these animals in check so that the tourists can see them in the fall, and not see us controlling the herd number is the fall and winter months.
+That part is not our problem, we are just the tool used to keep these animals in check so that the tourists can see them in the fall, and not see us controlling the herd number in the fall and winter months.
 Since this is a population control measure this particular hunt is for cows only.

-First of all, the outfitter of record is registered by the federal park system to be allowed to bring hunters on the federal park system ground and shoot, yes shoot the number of elk that the federal park system management folks biologists deem required to keep the herd numbers in check.
-All hunting and shooting is done in controlled environment muck like regular cow elk hunting would be but with some additional rules.
+First of all the outfitter of record is registered by the federal park system to be allowed to bring hunters on the federal ground and shoot, yes shoot the number of elk that the federal management folks biologists deem required to keep the herd numbers in check.
+All hunting and shooting is done in controlled environment much like regular cow elk hunting would be, but with some additional rules.
 The outfitter must be with you at all times, there are no vehicles allowed off the maintained roads when touring, hunting and even retrieving the elk.
 Some areas are restricted to archery only, short range weapons being a muzzleloader or shotgun, and regular rifle areas.
 This area is marked lightly with common posts hundreds of yards apart and showing no distinction to any other post.
-Because the question would be, "what are those blaze orange post for?" this is what the tour guides and the federal park system doesn't want to be asked, so it is extremely easy to get on the wrong side of the invisible line and see the other side of the federal park system and the state and the sheriff are on the property.
+Because the question would be, "what are those blaze orange post for?" this is what the tour guides and the feds don't want to be asked, so it is extremely easy to get on the wrong side of the invisible line and see the other side of the feds and the state and the sheriff and all their marry men.
 The skimpy post markers are the boundary between hunting and shooting one weapon or the other and areas that you are not allowed to walk with or without a weapon.
-This sound like walking through a mine field, that is one of the reason for having this be a guided hunt.
-The outfitter/Guide knows the rules and will advise you what to do.
-He also has horses which many hunters have never used before.
-In this hunt